 Grade weighting recognizes the increased rigor of advanced classes by assigning more value in the calculation of a student's GPA on their high school transcript.
 Students should familiarize themselves with their school's policy on grade weighting and if it applies to their HCC courses.

-Information on official transcript requests can be found on the Records Office page.
+Information on requesting an official transcript can be found on the Records Office page.
+Unofficial transcripts can be accessed on Self Service.